newman-coding/Lab-6/README.md

 (Hint: you may need a helper method or a nested for loop here.)

 ## Running Tests
-You can run the autograding tests for your code by typing the following command in your terminal:
+You can run the autograding tests for your code by typing the following command in your VSCode terminal:
 ```
 gradle test
 ```
+This will run all of the tests in the /tests folder.
+If the tests don't compile, check that all of your StringArray methods are properly named and defined.

+If your code is all correct, you'll get a message saying BUILD SUCCESSFUL.
+Otherwise, you'll get a message saying BUILD FAILED, and you can scroll up through your terminal output to see which methods failed.

 When you're happy with your code, commit with the message "Lab 6 Submission" and push to GitHub.